You’ve gathered 50 album-worthy photos of yourself. Now It’s time to preserve them so they will still exist 100 years from now.

 Task 2: Make printed photos of your favorite digital photos

 You may find this step is overkill and you prefer to avoid the “hassle” of printing out your digital photos.
 But I think a single album with some of your very favorite album-worthy photos of yourself will be a treasure for your family.
 Historic photos of your great-grandmother exist because they were printed and you don’t need any technology except your eyeballs to see and appreciate them.
-You are as cool as she was.
+You are as cool as she was, so consider doing this work for yourself.

 Task 3: Add meta-data to your images